 Preheat the oven to 160 C/ 325 F / Gas 3

 Make the syrup first.
 Put the sugar into a heavy pan, pour in water and bring to the boil, stirring all the time.
 When the sugar is dissolved, lower the heat and stir in the lemon juice, them simmer for about 15 minutes, until the syrup thickens.
 Leave to cool in the pan.

 To thaw frozen filo sheets, it is best to place it in the fridge the night before and bring it to room temperature 2 hours before using.
-Place a sheet of filo pastry in the bottom of the greased pan and brush it with melted butter (trim from the edges to fit, if needed).
-Continue until you have used half the filo sheets, brushing each one with butter.
+If in the fridge, take out the filo pastry sheets 20 minutes prior using, to bring to the room temperature.
+Place two sheets of filo pastry in the bottom of the greased pan and brush it with melted butter (trim from the edges to fit, if needed).
+Continue until you have used 12 filo sheets, brushing every two sheets with butter.
 Ease the sheets into the corners and trim the edges if they flop over the rim of the pan.

 When the baklava is ready, remove it from the oven and slowly pour the cooled syrup over the piping hot pastry.
 Return to the oven for 2-3 minutes to soak up the syrup, then take it out and leave to cool.

 Once the baklava is cool, lift the diamond shaped pieces out of the pan and arrange them in a serving dish.
 Serve baklava pieces with ground pistachios over them, always at room temperature.

 Note: Baklava should never be stored at the refrigerator, as the fat congeals, pastry absorbs the moisture and it becomes soggy.

 Your baklava looks so mouthwatering Özlem!
 Perfect treat for any celebration!
 I love when it’s not too sweet, and flavoring it with lemon is a great idea!